darwinanddavis/MalishevBullKearney/README.md

 ******

-## :pig: Troubleshooting for running JGR and the rJava package in R for Mac OSX El Capitan 10.11.+ is specified in the R model file.
-If problems persist, feel free to contact me at matthew.malishev@gmail.com
+## :pig: Troubleshooting

+Running JGR and the rJava package in R for Mac OSX El Capitan 10.11.+ is specified in the R model file.
+If problems persist, feel free to contact me at matthew.malishev [at] gmail.com

 For Mac OSX > 10 (El Capitan):
 :one: Override user access to java system files (see [https://stackoverflow.com/questions/30738974/rjava-load-error-in-rstudio-r-after-upgrading-to-osx-yosemite](https://stackoverflow.com/questions/30738974/rjava-load-error-in-rstudio-r-after-upgrading-to-osx-yosemite))